Al-Hakawati/Room-Occupancy-Estimation-Analysis/README.md

 # Room Occupancy Estimation Analysis
 ## Introduction
-We tackle the room occupancy estimation problem to optimize energy usage.
-Our dataset comprises sensor data from various sources like temperature and CO2 levels.
+I have tackled the room occupancy estimation problem to optimize energy usage.
+The dataset comprises sensor data from various sources like temperature and CO2 levels.
 The goal is to predict room occupancy counts.

 ## Methods
-We employ Random Forest, SVM, Gradient Boosting, and XGBoost algorithms.
+I have employed Random Forest, SVM, Gradient Boosting, and XGBoost algorithms.
 Testing involves k-fold cross-validation.
 These algorithms excel in handling high-dimensional data and capturing complex patterns.

 ## Evaluation
-We evaluate using MAE, MSE, and R2 Score.
+I have evaluated using MAE, MSE, and R2 Score.
 Gradient Boosting and XGBoost outperform others, showing balanced performance without overfitting.

 ## Results and Discussion
 Gradient Boosting and XGBoost perform best due to their ability to capture complex relationships.
 Future enhancements include advanced feature engineering and hyperparameter optimization.